Parts of a Circle: History of the Karabakh Conflict

 A trilogy of films that challenged preconceptions

-Parts of a Circle was a joint Armenian-Azerbaijani documentary film series looking at conflict narratives as seen on each side of the Karabakh conflict.
+Parts of a Circle was a joint Armenian-Azerbaijani documentary film series looking at conflict narratives as seen on each side of the Nagorny Karabakh conflict.
 Three documentary films were made by two teams, one in Armenia and the other in Azerbaijan, working with a wider network of experts and associates.

 Three hour-long films were produced over three years: The Road to War, The War and In Search of Peace.
 The whole trilogy was produced in Armenian, Azerbaijani, English and Russian.

 The aim of the project was to address the lack of knowledge, especially among younger people, about the origins and history of the conflict.
-Another ambition was to challenge the one-sided narratives about the conflict promoted in many official media sources and education syllabuses, and the assumed objectivity of these narratives.
+Another ambition was to challenge the one-sided narratives about the conflict promoted in many official media sources and education syllabi, and the assumed objectivity of these narratives.
+To do this, the films provided an alternative to one-sided narratives about the conflict by juxtaposing two narratives instead.

-Project leader Nouneh Sarkissian explained: “The idea emerged as a result of the relationships that the participants had built up from working together over many years.
+One of the project leaders explained: “The idea emerged as a result of the relationships that the participants had built up from working together over many years.
 We decided to create a film, where the viewer would be exposed to two approaches, two stories, and try to bring them as close to each other as possible, and thereby to create a ‘circle’ forming the parts of both narratives.”

 Parts of a Circle: Nagorny Karabakh conflict documentary series, Conciliation Resources, May 2020: homepage for the films, with links to each.